 OK.
 Since this story has finally died down, I am going to do what any smart marketer would do…take advantage of the incoming one-way love this article received.

 If you are interested in what I do, I run a lake property website and also work with land for sale.
 My company recently opened two offices (one through acquistion).
 The first one specializes in Brainerd, MN real estate and the second specializes in Hayward, WI real estate.
 We also dabble in a couple of other areas including commercial real estate, Minnesota resorts for sale and Minnesota vacation rentals & Wisconsin vacation rentals.
-That is all.
+We just added a Minnesota log homes section.
+So if you’re looking for one, you know who to talk to.